Caswell County, North Carolina: Historic landmarks

+Caswell County contains one of North Carolina’s most notable concentrations of antebellum architecture, reflected in the Milton and Yanceyville historic districts as well as numerous individually listed properties on the National Register of Historic Places.
 Downtown Yanceyville's historic district contains an antebellum courthouse designed by William Percival and several other examples of antebellum architecture.

 In addition to the Yanceyville Historic District, the following are included on the National Register of Historic Places in Caswell County: